Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 		  x)
     5

 "Wow," you might be thinking, "Doesn't this make it easy to accidentally shadow a global variable with a local variable?".
 Well, yes.
 That's why, similar to most other programming languages, Common Lisp has a naming convention for global variables.
-They're given "earmuffs", so `x` becomes `*x*`.
+They're given "earmuffs": `x` becomes `*x*`.

 ## What is a package?
 It's impossible to get a full picture of how symbols work without also understanding the related concept of **packages**.
 These are somewhat like namespaces or "packages" in other languages, except they're an actual data structure that we can directly query and manipulate.